 The Festival Way

-The Festival Way opened in May 2013.
-It’s a 9-mile route that will take you from Bristol Harbourside to Millennium Park in Nailsea, via the beautiful Ashton Court Estate.
+The Festival Way is a 9-mile route that will take you from Bristol Harbourside to Millennium Park in Nailsea, via the beautiful Ashton Court Estate.
+It’s a great traffic-free route for families attending events at Ashton Court such as Bristol International Balloon Fiesta and more.

 Photo credit: Chris Bahn, Bristol City Council